PatrizioGraziosi/ELECTRA/README.md

 The ElectraPlot_v1_for_redistribution_files_only contains a stand-alone app (it requires Matlab runtime) to plot, and save in .csv format, the ELECTRA results without having Matlab installed.

+In the post-processing directory, the user can find post-processing scripts to plot the transport coefficients along crystal axes and in crystal planes.

 contact: patrizio.graziosi@cnr.it